GlennKimbleJr/construction-refactoring-project/README.md

     - Finished removing depricated mysql extensions.

     - Going to start working on general refactoring; removing undeeded temporary variables, dry up code where possible, etc.
+## 2017.06.25
+    - Finished the previous mentioned refactoring and cleanup.
+Added some new tests along the way as I discovered additional behvior in the app.

+    - The next thing I'll be working on is the database.
+There are a number of areas where one table is referencing another table by something like company name, as opposed to a foreign key, and there are no constraints on the table to prevent duplicate company names.
+To prevent unexpected behavior, I'll be refactoring to use foreign keys.